 Paradigm strives to provide exceptional services to children and families.

-Paradigm understands that agencies have a choice in service providers.
+Paradigm understands that agencies and families have a choice in service providers.
 Our staff are trained to provide effective interventions focused on the outcomes of Safety, Permanency and Child Well-being, using the Family-Centered Approach that we have pioneered using the C.A.R.E.S.
 Model.

 Our team is ready to collaborate with families, peers, stakeholders and the team on ensuring that the family’s Strengths and Needs and the family’s goals drive our services and outcomes.
 We believe that our unique approach to critically analyze each case will guide decisions based on efficient and effective service delivery leading to case closure.

 Family Services must be grounded in evidenced-based practices.
 We begin with Family-Centered Practice Principles for all our programs.
-Our Intensive Family Preservation and Family Support services are based on concepts from Homebuilders®, Building Skills in High Risk Families, and the Nurturing Parenting models.
+Our Intensive Family Preservation and Family Support services are based on concepts from Homebuilders®, Building Skills in High-Risk Families, and the Nurturing Parenting models.

-We train all our workers in four principle skill areas to gain knowledge and understanding in effecting change and communication with families.
+We train all our workers in four principal skill areas to gain knowledge and understanding in effecting change and communication with families.
 Through Partnering, Listening, Focusing, and Resolution, our goal is to engage and involve families as we focus on the common goal of safety and help the family move forward.

 We also feel that you will find our staff enthusiastic, passionate, and qualified.
 They are excited and motivated to begin working with children and families through providing quality services.